Error-331/code_tests/docs/marketing/traffic_arbitrage/sms_activation/sms_activation_shops.md

 Features:

-3 personal accounts
+- 3 personal accounts;
-There is a Telegram bot
+- There is a Telegram bot;

 ## SMMSMS